Skip to content

 A Layer-wise Analysis of Supervised Fine-Tuning

-This paper conducts a systematic layer-wise analysis of SFT across 1B–32B models from three perspectives—information-theoretic, geometric, and optimization-based—revealing that instruction-following capability is concentrated in the middle layers (20%–80%) rather than uniformly distributed.
-Based on this finding, the paper proposes a Mid-Block Efficient Tuning strategy that selectively updates middle layers, achieving up to 10.2% improvement over standard LoRA on GSM8K.
+This work conducts a layer-wise analysis of SFT in 1B-32B models through information-theoretic, geometric, and optimization perspectives.
+It finds that instruction-following capabilities are concentrated in the middle layers (20%-80%) rather than being uniformly distributed.
+Based on this, a Mid-Block Efficient Tuning strategy is proposed to selectively update middle layers, achieving up to a 10.2% improvement on GSM8K over standard LoRA.

 Adaptive Layer Selection for Layer-Wise Token Pruning in LLM Inference

-This paper proposes ASL (Adaptive Selection Layer), which monitors the variance of token attention score rankings to adaptively determine the layer at which KV cache pruning is performed.
-ASL significantly outperforms fixed-layer selection methods on difficult tasks while remaining training-free.
+Ours proposes ASL (Adaptive Selection Layer), which adaptively determines the layer location for KV cache pruning by monitoring the variance of token attention score rankings.
+It significantly outperforms fixed-layer selection methods on difficult tasks while remaining training-free.

 Analytical FFN-to-MoE Restructuring via Activation Pattern Analysis

-This paper proposes an analytical post-training framework that rapidly restructures dense FFN layers into sparse MoE by analyzing neuron activation patterns — distinguishing high-frequency shared experts from low-frequency routed experts and constructing routers directly from activation statistics — achieving 1.17× speedup with only 2k-sample fine-tuning.
+This paper proposes an analytical post-training framework that rapidly restructures dense FFNs into sparse MoEs through neuron activation pattern analysis.
+By distinguishing high-frequency shared experts from low-frequency routed experts and constructing routers derived from activation statistics, the method achieves a 1.17× speedup with fine-tuning on only 2k samples.

 Calibrated Speculative Decoding: Frequency-Guided Candidate Selection for Efficient Inference

-CSD proposes a training-free enhancement framework for speculative decoding that records high-frequency rejection patterns via an Online Correction Memory (OCM) to provide rescue candidates, and then validates candidate reliability through a Semantic Consistency Gating (SCG) mechanism based on probability ratios.
-The approach achieves up to 2.33× throughput improvement over standard speculative decoding while also improving accuracy on HumanEval and MATH500.
+CSD proposes a training-free enhancement framework for speculative decoding.
+It utilizes Online Correction Memory (OCM) to record high-frequency rejection patterns for rescuing candidates, and employs Semantic Consistency Gating (SCG) to verify candidate reliability based on probability ratios.
+This approach improves speculative decoding throughput by up to 2.33× while simultaneously increasing accuracy on HumanEval and MATH500.

 CBRS: Cognitive Blood Request System with Bilingual Dataset and Dual-Layer Filtering

-CBRS proposes a multi-platform framework that efficiently detects and parses blood donation requests from social media message streams via a dual-layer filtering architecture (lightweight classifier + LLM).
-The work introduces the first bilingual dataset of 11K blood donation requests spanning Bengali, English, and transliterated Bengali.
-A LoRA fine-tuned Llama-3.2-3B achieves 92% zero-shot accuracy on the parsing task.
+CBRS proposes a multi-platform framework that efficiently detects and parses blood donation requests from social media streams via a dual-layer filtering architecture (lightweight classifier + LLM).
+It constructs the first dataset containing 11K Bengali-English-Transliterated Bengali blood donation requests, where a LoRA-fine-tuned Llama-3.2-3B achieves a 92% zero-shot accuracy in parsing tasks.

 DASH-KV: Accelerating Long-Context LLM Inference via Asymmetric KV Cache Hashing

-This paper proposes DASH-KV, a framework that reformulates the attention mechanism as an approximate nearest neighbor search problem.
-By employing asymmetric deep hashing to encode queries and keys into binary codes, high-dimensional floating-point similarity computation is replaced with efficient Hamming distance bit operations.
-Combined with a dynamic mixed-precision mechanism, the approach reduces long-context inference complexity from \(O(N^2)\) to \(O(N)\) while matching the performance of full attention.
+The DASH-KV framework reformulates the attention mechanism as an approximate nearest neighbor search problem.
+By utilizing asymmetric deep hashing, it replaces high-dimensional floating-point similarity calculations with efficient Hamming distance bitwise operations.
+Combined with a dynamic mixed-precision mechanism, it reduces long-context inference complexity from \(O(N^2)\) to \(O(N)\) while matching full-attention performance.

 DeepPrune: Parallel Scaling without Inter-Trace Redundancy

-This paper proposes DeepPrune, which trains a dedicated judge model to predict answer equivalence from partial reasoning traces and combines it with an online greedy clustering algorithm to dynamically prune redundant parallel CoT paths.
-DeepPrune reduces token consumption by 65.73%–88.50% while maintaining competitive accuracy within 3 percentage points.
+This paper proposes DeepPrune, which trains a specialized judge model to predict answer equivalence from partial reasoning traces.
+By combining this with an online greedy clustering algorithm to dynamically prune redundant parallel CoT paths, it reduces token consumption by 65.73%-88.50% while maintaining competitive accuracy (within 3 percentage points).

 Efficient Learned Data Compression via Dual-Stream Feature Decoupling

-This paper proposes FADE, a framework that employs a Dual-stream Multi-scale Decoupler to separate micro-syntactic and macro-semantic features into parallel shallow streams (replacing deep serial stacking), combined with a Hierarchical Gated Refiner and a Concurrent Stream Parallel Pipeline, achieving state-of-the-art performance in both compression ratio and throughput simultaneously.
+This paper proposes the FADE framework, which separates micro-syntax and macro-semantic features into parallel shallow streams using a Dual-stream Multi-scale Decoupler (replacing deep serial stacking).
+Combined with a Hierarchical Gated Refiner and a Concurrent Stream Parallel Pipeline, it achieves SOTA performance in both compression ratio and throughput.

 Enabling Agents to Communicate Entirely in Latent Space

-This paper proposes Interlat, a framework enabling LLM agents to communicate entirely in latent space.
-The sender directly transmits the final-layer hidden states as a continuous representation of its "thoughts"; the receiver interprets these latent messages via a communication adapter and further compresses them to as few as 8 tokens through latent-space reasoning, achieving up to 24× communication speedup while maintaining competitive performance.
+This paper proposes Interlat, a framework that enables LLM agents to communicate entirely in latent space.
+The sender transmits the final layer's hidden states as a continuous representation of "thought."
+The receiver interprets these latent messages via a communication adapter and further compresses them to just 8 tokens through latent space reasoning while maintaining competitive performance, achieving a communication speedup of up to 24×.

 Establishing a Scale for Kullback–Leibler Divergence in Language Models Across Various Settings

-This paper embeds language models of diverse architectures into a unified space via log-likelihood vectors, systematically measures the characteristic KL divergence scales across multiple settings—pretraining, model scale, random seeds, quantization, fine-tuning, and inter-layer analysis—and reveals that pretraining trajectories exhibit subdiffusive behavior in log-likelihood space: despite continuous drift in weight space, the output distributions stabilize early in training.
+This paper utilizes log-likelihood vectors to embed language models of various architectures into a unified space, systematically measuring characteristic scales of KL divergence across settings including pre-training, model scale, random seeds, quantization, fine-tuning, and layers.
+It discovers that pre-training trajectories exhibit sub-diffusive behavior in log-likelihood space—model output distributions stabilize early despite continuous drifting in the weight space.

 FastKV: Decoupling of Context Reduction and KV Cache Compression for Prefill-Decoding Acceleration

-This paper proposes FastKV, which decouples context reduction (Token-Selective Propagation during the prefill phase) from KV cache compression (layer-wise KV retention during the decoding phase), achieving 1.82× prefill speedup and 2.87× decoding speedup on LLaMA-3.1-8B-Instruct while limiting accuracy degradation to within 1% on LongBench.
+This paper proposes FastKV, which decouples context reduction (Token-Selective Propagation during prefill) from KV cache compression (layer-wise KV retention during decoding).
+It achieves 1.82× prefill and 2.87× decoding speedup on LLaMA-3.1-8B-Instruct, while maintaining accuracy within a 1% drop on LongBench.

 Find Your Optimal Teacher: Personalized Data Synthesis via Router-Guided Multi-Teacher Distillation

-This paper proposes PerSyn (Personalized data Synthesis), which adopts a "Route then Generate" paradigm where a router assigns the optimal teacher model to each prompt by jointly considering student learnability and teacher response quality.
-Compared to the conventional "Generate then Select" paradigm, PerSyn is more efficient and effective, consistently outperforming all baselines across instruction tuning and mathematical reasoning tasks.
+Ours propose PerSyn (Personalized data Synthesis), which utilizes a "Route-then-Generate" paradigm where a router assigns the optimal teacher model for each prompt.
+By considering both student learnability and teacher response quality, this approach is more efficient and effective than the traditional "Generate-then-Select" paradigm, consistently surpassing all baselines in both instruction tuning and mathematical reasoning scenarios.

 HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference

-This paper proposes HeteroCache, a training-free dynamic KV cache compression framework that exploits two dimensions of attention head characteristics—temporal heterogeneity (stable vs. drifting heads) and intra-layer redundancy (clustering of similar heads)—to implement fine-grained role assignment.
-Larger cache budgets are allocated to drifting heads, while representative heads sparsely monitor attention drift to trigger asynchronous on-demand retrieval, achieving 3× decoding speedup under 224K context.
+HeteroCache is proposed as a training-free dynamic KV cache compression framework.
+Based on the temporal heterogeneity (stable heads vs. drifting heads) and intra-layer redundancy (clustering of similar heads) of attention heads, it implements a fine-grained role assignment strategy—allocating larger cache budgets to drifting heads and utilizing representative heads for sparse monitoring of attention drift to trigger asynchronous on-demand retrieval.
+It achieves a 3x decoding speedup on a 224K context.

 IMPACT: Importance-Aware Activation Space Reconstruction

-This paper proposes IMPACT, a framework that shifts LLM low-rank compression from minimizing weight reconstruction error to minimizing importance-weighted activation reconstruction error.
-By incorporating gradient information into the activation covariance matrix, IMPACT derives a closed-form optimal solution, achieving up to 55.4% model size reduction while preserving accuracy.
+The IMPACT framework is proposed to shift LLM low-rank compression from minimizing weight reconstruction error to minimizing importance-weighted activation reconstruction error.
+By incorporating gradient information into the activation covariance matrix, a closed-form optimal solution is derived, achieving up to 55.4% model size reduction while maintaining accuracy.

 CadLLM: Improving the Throughput of Diffusion-based LLMs via Training-Free Confidence-Aware Calibration

-This paper proposes CadLLM, a training-free adaptive inference acceleration method that leverages token decoding confidence signals in diffusion large language models (dLLMs) to dynamically adjust four dimensions—block size, number of steps, vocabulary sampling range, and commitment threshold—achieving 1.1–2.28× throughput improvements on LLaDA and DREAM while maintaining competitive accuracy.
+CadLLM is proposed as a training-free adaptive inference acceleration method that utilizes token decoding confidence signals from diffusion language models (dLLMs) to dynamically adjust four dimensions: block size, step count, vocabulary sampling range, and submission threshold.
+It achieves 1.1-2.28× throughput gains on LLaDA and DREAM while maintaining competitive accuracy.

 JudgeMeNot: Personalizing Large Language Models to Emulate Judicial Reasoning in Hebrew